 The vagina is an elastic, muscular tube that connects the cervix of the uterus to the exterior of the body.
 It is located inferior to the uterus and posterior to the urinary bladder.
 The vagina functions as the receptacle for the penis during sexual intercourse and carries sperm to the uterus and fallopian tubes.
-It also serves as the birth canal by stretching to allow delivery body via the vagina.
+It also serves as the birth canal by stretching to allow delivery of the fetus during childbirth.
+During menstruation, the menstrual flow exits the body via the vagina.